María Isabel of Spain: Duchess of Calabria

 She was only fifteen years old when her first daughter, Luisa Carlotta, was born in Portici on 24 October 1804.
-She also had a step-daughter, Princess Carolina, who would marry the French-born Charles Ferdinand, Duke of Berry (the second son of King Charles X of France).
+She also had a step-daughter, Princess Carolina, who would marry the French-born Charles Ferdinand, Duke of Berry (the second son of the future King Charles X of France).

 Maria Isabella's life was deeply marked by Napoleon's actions.
 Fearing for his crown, King Ferdinand joined the Third Coalition against Bonaparte.
 Napoleon's troops defeated the allied armies at the Battle of Austerlitz in December 1805 and the Neapolitan corps at Campo Tenese.
 Following these victories, Napoleon's forces occupied Naples in 1806.
 The Emperor gave the crown of Naples to his brother Joseph Bonaparte, and four years later to his brother-in-law Joachim Murat.

 Maria Isabella, with the rest of the royal family, had to flee from Naples to Sicily in February 1806.
 Despite successive attempts by Murat to invade the island, King Ferdinand and Maria Carolina held their status and power in Sicily under the protection of British troops, but would be unable to challenge French control of the Italian mainland.
 The real power in Sicily was held by Lord William Bentinck, commander of British troops on the island.
 The king spent the following years hunting, appearing at Palermo only when his presence was required.

 In 1812, Francesco, Maria Isabella's husband, was appointed regent.
 Maria Isabella did not get involved in the complex Sicilian affairs of the Neapolitan court in exile in Palermo.
 Francesco clashed with the aristocracy of the island who opposed new taxes to finance the war against France, claiming a high degree of autonomy.
 Queen Maria Carolina was exiled to her homeland Austria in 1813, where she died in 1814.